gpepic/playlist_rb/README.md

 $ ruby lib/playlist.rb
 ```

-Follow the prompts to enter music, list your saved entries, or to sort your stored information.
+Follow the prompts to enter music; list your saved entries; or to sort your stored information by artist, album or song title.

 Enjoy!

-####Copyright © 2014
+###Copyright © 2014